mtrohman/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 }
 ```

-`ViewModelBase.cs` and `HashingViewModel.cs` are using the same namespace `SimpleOneWayHashing.ViewModels`.
+_ViewModelBase.cs_ and _HashingViewModel.cs_ are using the same namespace `SimpleOneWayHashing.ViewModels`.
 As you can see from the source code above, there is a class called `HashingViewModel` which inherits from `ViewModelBase` class.
 Since they both are using the same namespace, so I don't need to include it with `using`, but not for the Model and `ICommand` interface helper class.
 The Model and `ICommand` interface helper class are using different classes and namespaces.
 So, I need to include them like this in `HashingViewModel.cs`:

 ```csharp
 using SimpleOneWayHashing.Commands;
 using SimpleOneWayHashing.Models;
 ```

-Overall, this is the code structure inside `HashingViewModel.cs`:
+Overall, this is the code structure practice inside _HashingViewModel.cs_:

 ```csharp
 using System;